Macrofacet Theory for Gaussian Process Statistical Surfaces: BACKGROUND AND OVERVIEW

-GPIS can be surface-type, volume-type or even in-between type determined by its mean function and covariance kernel \cite{GPIS}.
+A GPIS exhibits three types of appearance: surface, volume and in-between, determined by its mean function and covariance kernel \cite{GPIS}.
 In-betweens present macro-scale uncertainty as ``fuzziness''.
-When the mean function is the signed distance field (SDF), GPIS appears like a surface or an in-between.
+When the mean function is the signed distance field (SDF), the GPIS appears like a surface or an in-between.
 When the mean function is a constant, it appears like a homogeneous medium.
-The covariance kernel not only affects the roughness but also the fuzziness of the appearance.
+The covariance kernel affects not only the roughness but also the fuzziness of the appearance.
 The roughness can be derived from the second derivative of the covariance kernel \cite{PBRTV3}.
 Here is for the SE kernel: